johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.6 GPS Navigation.md

 10. Common Errors
 	1. Not knowing your GPS (GPS simulation software for home practice is great!)
 	2. VLOC vs GPS
 		1. Can you use GPS to fly a ILS procedure turn?
-No, since obstacle clearance for GPS terminal is
+No, according to [[AC 90-108]], can't use for "Lateral Navigation on LOC-Based Courses"^[This has to do with GPS terminal mode being less precise then a LOC, and the impact it has on obstacle clearance. [[Max Trescott]] has a great writeup in [[AOPA]] published [here](https://www.aopa.org/news-and-media/all-news/2014/may/05/when-to-switch-to-vloc-on-an-ils-or-vor-approach).]
-		2. Plus, want to practice flying ILS procedure turn without GPS, even though you can technically fly using GPS if you monitor ILS,
+		2. Plus, want to practice flying ILS procedure turn without GPS, even though you can technically fly using GPS if you monitor ILS raw data
 	3. Autoswitch GPS>VLOC errors
 		1. Won't switch if vectored too close to FAF, or if GPS doesn't hear the morse code
 		2. DPEs call this the $800 button, since it's the most common cause of failures